-27. The spray drains are permanently attached to the spray pipes with Hermetal Double Bond Cream (D.T.D.
+27. When fitting the spray drains they are to be clamped to the spray pipes using Hermetal Double Bond Cream (D.T.D.
 900/4572) between the spray drain and the spray pipe.
-The spray drain tubing must pass over the drain pipe at least 0.50 in.
-To facilitate assembly of the tubing, the ends may be immersed in hot water.
-The tubes attached to the drain bottle on frame 8 must run one on each side of the oxygen pipe adjacent to the bottle, and the oxygen pipe union must be wrapped with 1 $\frac{1}{2}$ in. dia.
-P.V.C. tubing tied in position with cord.
+The spray drain tubing must be inserted over the drain pipe at least 0.50 in.
+To facilitate assembly of the tubing the ends may be immersed in hot water.